 For teams practicing Agile Software development, value working software over other artifacts, a feature from the release plan is not complete until you can demonstrate it to your customer, ideally in a shippable state.
 Agile teams strive to have a working system ("potentially shippable") ready at the end of each iteration.
 Release Management should be easy for an ideal agile team, as agile teams, in theory, are ready to release at regular intervals, and the release management aspect is the customer saying, "Ship it!."

-Agile teams work under the same constraints as other software development teams, having to address issues of maintenance and support, the need for external artifacts like documentation and training, and the reality that not every customer can accept change at the rate that an agile team can (in theory) deliver it.
-To attain the goal of a shippable product at the end of every iteration, an agile team must manage the flow of change from a customer, and maintain high discipline and good engineering practices.
+Agile teams work under the same constraints as other software development teams.
+They must address issues of maintenance and support, the need for external artifacts like documentation and training, and the reality that not every customer can accept change at the rate that an agile team can (in theory) deliver it.
+To attain the goal of a shippable product at the end of every iteration, an agile team must manage the flow of change from a customer while maintaining discipline and good engineering practices.

-In the paragraphs below we will discuss how release management works in an agile project, and explain how even non-agile teams can benefit from applying aspects of an agile approach so that you can deliver value to your customers in a more predictable fashion.
+We will discuss how release management works in an agile project and also explain how even non-agile teams can benefit from applying aspects of an agile approach so that value can be delivered to customers in a more predictable fashion.

 - Maintain a backlog of feature requests in prioritized order, and revisit the priority at each iteration boundary

 - At the start of an iteration select the highest value items from the backlog, detailed planning for these items

 These practices affect how one thinks about release management, as it is a planning activity and any planning activity has uncertainty that increases the distance you are from the present.
 The goal of having features complete or not at the end of each iteration allows the user to determine what will be available to ship.
 The prioritization of the backlog allows you to compensate for problems by having the most important features developed first, so that you can still meet a release date should that matter for market or regulatory reasons.
 The always shippable goal means that you can, if need be, accelerate your release schedule.